cchaudhary/datasciencecoursera/GDataCData/CodeBook.md

 ##Data Set
 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 ##Analysis Variables

-##Variable and the assocaited description
-activity -  The activity performed subject_id - The ID of the subject. tBodyAcc-mean()-XMean time for acceleration of body for X direction. tBodyAcc-mean()-YMean time for acceleration of body for Y direction. tBodyAcc-mean()-ZMean time for acceleration of body for Z direction.
+activity -  The activity performed subject_id -The ID of the subject. tBodyAcc-mean()-XMean time for acceleration of body for X direction. tBodyAcc-mean()-YMean time for acceleration of body for Y direction. tBodyAcc-mean()-ZMean time for acceleration of body for Z direction.